 Dynatrap's largest model offers ample bug-catching space and the ability to attract pests up to 1 acre.
 The spacious catch cage doesn't require dumping as frequently as smaller traps.

 Its large build is heavy and a bit bulky, and may be too much for small yards.
-It's also the most expensive trap the brand has to offer.
+It's also the most expensive the brand has to offer.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.